Guidance for Industry and Other Stakeholders 1

 FDA intends to establish priorities for its review of requests to issue an EUA based on a variety of factors.
 These include:

-- The seriousness and incidence of the clinical condition (e.g., based on federal requirements, federal partner prioritization requests);
+- The seriousness and incidence of the clinical disease or condition (e.g., based on federal requirements, federal partner prioritization requests);

 - The public health need for the product and, when known, the safety and effectiveness of other potential MCMs;